UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 MATLAB batch jobs
 -----------------

-While we can submit batch jobs from inside MATLAB (and that may be the most common way of using the batch system with MATLAB), it is also possible to create a batch submit script and use that to run MATLAB.
+While we can submit batch jobs (or even batch jobs of batch jobs) from inside MATLAB (and that may be the most common way of using the batch system with MATLAB), it is also possible to create a batch submit script and use that to run MATLAB.

 The difference here is that when the batch script has been submitted, you cannot make changes to your job.
 It is not interactive.
 That is also an advantage - you can submit the job, log out, and then come back later and see the results.